 - dry eyes

-These issues tend to go away when people step away from their screens, but they can return with repeated exposure.
-They may also worsen with time, and as digital devices become more common, the risks of CVS increase.
-The AOA suggests that individuals who spend 2 or more continuous hours working on digital devices are at the greatest risk of developing this condition.
+These issues tend to go away when people step away from their screens, but the symptoms can return with repeated exposure.
+They may also worsen with time.
+The AOA suggests that people who spend 2 or more continuous hours working on digital devices have the greatest risk of developing this condition.

-A 2014 Vision Council report stated that more than 60% of adults in the United States aged 20–50 years claimed to experience symptoms of CVS and spent 5 or more hours on a digital electronic device every day.
+A 2014 Vision Council report stated that more than 60% of adults in the United States aged 20–50 reported symptoms of the syndrome and spent 5 or more hours on a digital electronic device every day.

 Electronic devices and sleep